Skip to content

 Virtual Assistants Defined

 Virtual assistants are administrative professionals working virtually as independent 1099 contractors or provided through virtual assistant services.
 Some virtual assistants are doing this as their “side gig” while others make this their career.
-They’re typically a low-cost solution to completing easy, one-off administrative tasks.
+Some function more as personal assistants.

 Remote Executive Assistant Defined